 Myoko Tonjiru Ramen

 Tachibana Tonjiru RamenImage: tabelog.com

-While average Tonjiru soup usually contains various kinds of vegetables, such as carrot and daikon radish, the shop’s Tonjiru ramen is made primarily with pork, tofu, and plenty of onions.
+Tonjiru usually contains various vegetables, such as carrot and daikon radish, while the shop’s noodle soup mainly uses pork, tofu, and plenty of onions.

-With heavy snowfall in the winter, Myoko has several famous ski resorts, so every year many tourists, from in and outside of Japan, come to the city to enjoy skiing during the wintertime.
+With heavy snowfall in the winter, Myoko has several famous ski resorts, and every year, many tourists from in and outside of Japan come to the city to enjoy skiing.

-If you also have a plan to visit Myoko, the Tachibana’s Tonjiru Ramen is worth a try and I recommend it.
+If you also plan to visit Myoko City, Niigata, the Tachibana Tonjiru Ramen is worth trying, and I recommend it.